ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   to cap the user value.
 - We use the ``myRSIRises`` and ``myRSIFalls`` variables to hold the states determining when we create a new level.
-  After that, we delete the oldest line in the `line.all <https://www.tradingview.com/pine-script-reference/v5/#var_label{dot}all>`__ array that is automatically maintained by the Pine runtime and contains the ID of all the visible lines drawn by our script.
+  After that, we delete the oldest line in the `line.all <https://www.tradingview.com/pine-script-reference/v5/#var_label{dot}all>`__ built-in array that is automatically maintained by the Pine runtime and contains the ID of all the visible lines drawn by our script.
   We use the `array.get() <https://www.tradingview.com/pine-script-reference/v5/#fun_array{dot}get>`__
   function to retrieve the array element at index zero (the oldest visible line ID).
   We then use `line.delete() <https://www.tradingview.com/pine-script-reference/v5/#fun_line{dot}delete>`__